Exotic C*-algebras of geometric groups: Integrable Haagerup property

+\begin{example} Suppose a locally compact $G$ acts cellularly and geometrically on a finite dimensional CAT(0) cube complex $X$ and let $x_0$ be a vertex of $X$.
+Then the action of $G$ on the 1-skeleton of $X$ is geometric and if we let $d_c$ denote the path distance metric on the 1-skeleton of $X$, then $\psi\colon G\to [0,\infty)$ given by $\psi(s)=d_c(sx_0,x_0)$ is a negative definite function (see \cite[Technical Lemma]{NR}).
+Hence, Proposition \ref{prop:replacement} implies $G$ has the integrable Haagerup property. \end{example}

-Hence, $X$ is finite dimensional and the number of cubes each vertex in $X$ intersects is uniformly bounded. \end{rem} The following proposition improves upon the preceding remark and, in particular, shows that if $G$ is a closed subgroup of $\text{Aut}\, T$ for some tree $T$ whose vertices have uniformly bounded degree, then $G$ has the integrable Haagerup property.
+The following proposition improves upon the preceding example and, in particular, shows that if $G$ is a closed subgroup of $\text{Aut}\, T$ for some tree $T$ whose vertices have uniformly bounded degree, then $G$ has the integrable Haagerup property.